Skip to content

 Lawmakers will share oversight ideas, roadblocks, and successes from their respective states.
 This feedback will inform a working group on the next steps for updating the Western Legislative Oversight Handbook, which serves as a quick reference and list of resources for best practice.
 The group will also hear a real-life success story from Oregon State Senator Sara Gelser Blouin, the 2021 recipient of the Carl Levin Award for Effective Oversight.
 To conclude, members will take what they learned from the success story and determine what they can use to supplement the previous discussion on updating the handbook for more effective use.

-Led by Utah Senator Todd Weiler and California Assemblymember David Alvarez, and hosted by the CSG West Legislative Oversight Working Group
+Led by Utah Senator Todd Weiler, and hosted by the CSG West Legislative Oversight Working Group

 8:30-10:00 a.m.Chairs Forum: Safeguarding the West from Wildfires